JordinPinzon/Python/README.md

 If you don't have Docker installed, go to the official Docker page and download it from " https ://www .docker .com /products /docker -desktop ".
 Follow the instructions to install Docker on your operating system.
 2. Download Image from Docker Hub
-Open your terminal and run the following command to download the Docker image:
+Open your terminal and run the following command to download the Docker image: docker pull jordin13/python-app:latest
-Docker pull jordin13/Python-app :nombreetiqueta
-## Build the Docker Image
-Once the image is downloaded, you can run the image with the command: docker build -t flask-app .
 ## Run the container
-Once the image is downloaded, run a container using the following command: docker run -p 5000:5000 --name AppPython flask-app
+Once the image is downloaded, run a container using the following command: docker run -d -p 5000:5000 --name python-app jordin13/python-app:latest
 ## Access the Project
 Open your browser and go to the following address: http://localhost:5000